oeo/xdomls/readme.md

   // now simply set an item into normal `localStorage` and it will automatically
   // sync into cross-domain frame storage.

-  // similarly, if you set an item into the cross domain storage it will automatically
+  // similarly, if you set an item into the cross domain storage directly it will automatically
-  // propogate upwards to your top level `localStorage` object
+  // propogate up to your top level `localStorage` object.

-  // note: if you set an item in cross domain storage that expires, it will also be removed
+  // note: if you set an item in cross domain storage with an expiration, it will also be removed
-  // automatically in your `localStorage` object as well as it expires!
+  // automatically in your `localStorage` object as well as it expires (and without refreshing!)
 })
 ```